JetBrains/kotlin-native/MULTIPLATFORM.md

 Code, common amongst multiple platforms can be placed in common modules, while platform-specific code could be placed into platform-specific modules, and expect/actual declarations can bind them together in developer-friendly way.

-One can find a step-by-step tutorial of creating a Kotlin multiplatform application for Android and iOS.
+Below one can find a step-by-step tutorial of creating a Kotlin multiplatform application for Android and iOS.

 ## Creating multiplatform Android/iOS application with Kotlin

-To create MPP application one has start with clear understanding which parts of an application is common for a different targets, and which ones are specific, and organize module structure accordingly.
+To create MPP application one has to start with clear understanding which parts of an application is common for a different targets, and which ones are specific, and organize module structure accordingly.
 For shared Kotlin code the common ground consist of the Kotlin's standard library, which does include basic data structures and computational primitives, along with expect classes with platform-specific implementation.
 Most frequently, such code consists of GUI,